kannanjayachandran/Full-Stack-Data-Science/README.md

 **Data science** is a vast multidisciplinary field that uses scientific methods, processes, algorithms, mathematics, and systems to extract knowledge and insights from all sort of data.

 **Full-stack data science** refers to a comprehensive approach to the field of data science.
-It encompasses the entire data science everything in the data science pipeline, from data collection and preprocessing to model building and deployment.
-It's a versatile set of skill stack that allows you to tackle end-to-end data science problems and deliver actionable insights to solve real-world problems.
+It encompasses the entire data science stack {from data collection and preprocessing to model building and deployment}.

 > I am an undergraduate computer science engineering student specializing in _**Artificial Intelligence**_ and _**Machine learning**_.
 This repository contains the **code samples** { Jupyter notebooks }, **datasets**, and **notes** I prepare while learning **`Full-Stack Data Science`**.
 I would be updating this repository as I learn new topics.
 Dummy/Minor projects would be added in their respective repository itself. **Major projects** would be added to separate repositories and linked [here](./Major_Projects.md).